4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 Portal hypertension

-Portal hypertension can cause upper GI bleeding via several distinct pathologic lesions including esophageal varicesportal hypertensive gastropathy, gastric varices, and ectopic varices.
-However, it should be kept in mind that patients with portal hypertension and cirrhosis can develop UGIB from sources unrelated to portal hypertension (eg, peptic ulcer disease).
+▪️It should be kept in mind that patients with portal hypertension and cirrhosis can develop UGIB from sources unrelated to portal hypertension (eg, peptic ulcer disease).
 Since the most common cause of portal hypertension is cirrhosis, the focus of the following discussion is centered on cirrhotic patients.

 Esophagogastric variceal hemorrhage

-Patients with variceal hemorrhage present with hematemesis, melena, hematochezia (brisk bleeders) similar to that seen in patients with GI bleeding from non-variceal lesions.
+Patients with variceal hemorrhage present with hematemesis, melena, and hematochezia (brisk bleeders) similar to that seen in patients with GI bleeding from non-variceal lesions.
 Successful resuscitation of these patients requires understanding the basic mechanism and pathophysiology of variceal hemorrhage.

-Pathophysiologic principles of portal hypertension and varix formation and rupture in patients with cirrhosis
+▪️Pathophysiologic principles of portal hypertension and varix formation and rupture in patients with cirrhosis

-• In cirrhotic patients portal hypertension results from the combination of both abnormally high portal venous blood flow and increased resistance to flow through the cirrhotic liver.
-Over time the high pressure system within the portal vein gives rise to the formation of varices by dilating portosystemic venous connections.46
+- In cirrhotic patients portal hypertension results from the combination of both abnormally high portal venous blood flow and increased resistance to flow through the cirrhotic liver.
+Over time the high-pressure system within the portal vein gives rise to the formation of varices by dilating portosystemic venous connections 46.

-• Once varices formed; the variceal hemorrhage can be caused by a wide range of factors including topical, portal hemodynamic, and systemic factors (figure 4).Portal pressure plays the most crucial role in the pathophysiology of variceal hemorrhage among the list (figure 5).
+- Once varices are formed; the variceal hemorrhage can be caused by a wide range of factors including topical, portal hemodynamic, and systemic factors (figure 4).
+Portal pressure plays the most crucial role in the pathophysiology of variceal hemorrhage among the list (figure 5).

-• Clinical implication:
+- Clinical implication:

-• Over-resuscitation of patients with variceal bleeding will increase the central venous pressure and this will directly increase portal venous pressure and risk of bleeding.47
+- Over-resuscitation of patients with variceal bleeding will increase the central venous pressure and this will directly increase portal venous pressure and risk of bleeding 47.

-• Keeping in mind that cirrhotic patients usually have low MAP at their baseline (chronic vasodilation); so a borderline hypotension is preferable to higher MAPs (avoiding large-volume resuscitation).48
+- Keeping in mind that cirrhotic patients usually have low MAP at their baseline (chronic vasodilation); so a borderline hypotension is preferable to higher MAPs (avoiding large-volume resuscitation) 48.

-• Blackmore tube placement (media below)
+- Blackmore tube placement (media below)

-• Patients with UGIB due to esophageal variceal hemorrhage often have advanced liver disease and can arrive at the ED with airway compromise, hemodynamic instability, thrombocytopenia, and coagulopathy.
+- Patients with UGIB due to esophageal variceal hemorrhage often have advanced liver disease and can arrive at the ED with airway compromise, hemodynamic instability, thrombocytopenia, and coagulopathy.
 Managing these patients can be a formidable challenge in ED.
 Endoscopy by a gastroenterologist remains the “gold standard” for the diagnosis and treatment of acute variceal hemorrhage.
-However sometimes endoscopy cannot be performed in unstable patients with exsanguinating bleeding or the consultant physicians are unavailable and medical therapy has failed to stop the bleeding and stabilize the patient’s hemodynamics.
+However, sometimes endoscopy cannot be performed in unstable patients with exsanguinating bleeding or the consultant physicians are unavailable, and medical therapy has failed to stop the bleeding and stabilize the patient’s hemodynamics.

 Coagulopathy in cirrhosis